Gosder Cherilus

-Gosder Cherilus (/ˈɡoʊstər ˈʃɛrᵻləs/; born June 28, 1984) is a former American football offensive tackle in the National Football League (NFL).
-He played college football at Boston College, and was drafted by the Detroit Lions 17th overall in the 2008 NFL Draft.
+Gosder Cherilus (/ˈɡoʊstər ˈʃɛrᵻləs/; born June 28, 1984) is an American former professional football player who was an offensive tackle in the National Football League (NFL).
+He played college football for the Boston College Eagles, and was selected by the Detroit Lions 17th overall in the 2008 NFL draft.
 Cherilus also played for the Indianapolis Colts and Tampa Bay Buccaneers.

-Early years
+Early life

 Cherilus played high school football at Somerville High School in Somerville, Massachusetts.
 Playing for Somerville head coaches Tony Gulla and Francis McCarthy, Cherilus earned All-State honors.

 College career

+2003 season

+Cherilus redshirted for the Boston College Eagles.

 2004 season

-Cherilus was the only redshirt freshman to start for the Eagles, lining up at right tackle for all 12 games and delivered six touchdown-resulting blocks and 46 knockdowns, he finished with an 80.1 percent grade for blocking consistency, as he paved the way for 100-yard rushing performances from L. V. Whitworth, Andre Callender and A. J. Brooks.
+Cherilus was the only redshirt freshman to start for the Eagles.
 He helped the Eagles to average 385.4 yards per game in total offense.